-It seems almost a reflex to question the efficacy of trade shows in the digital age.
-When you can squeeze every last drip of measurable efficacy from your SEM campaigns, does live marketing have a role?
-And yet, trade shows continue to thrive, in part, because of digital marketing.
+In an era when your digital marketing team can squeeze every last drop of measurable efficacy from your SEM campaigns, a smart marketer can’t help but wonder: Does live marketing still have a role?
+And yet, trade shows continue to thrive — thanks in part to digital marketing itself.
 For those embarking upon a multichannel marketing strategy, trade shows are an essential part of the messaging ecosystem.
-And if the increase of the trade show industry itself is any indication, the need for booths on the ground at shows is growing.
+And if the growth of the trade show industry itself is any indication, the need for booths on the ground at shows is growing.

 Janine Robertson, a public relations and marketing manager writing for Forbes says, “While buying at shows has decreased dramatically over the years, they remain an important gathering point for established brands and serve as a springboard for startups — with the added benefit of publicity opportunities via attending media.”

-The Savvy Entrepreneur’s Michelle Morton echoes this notion and points to trade shows as a way to leverage the reach of bloggers and influencers as well as traditional media.
+Publicity can come in many forms, some of which you’d miss without a live, centralized event that attracts influencers.
+The Savvy Entrepreneur’s Michelle Morton points to trade shows as a way to leverage the reach of bloggers and influencers as well as traditional media.
 “Bloggers and influencers in the industry are likely to come to trade shows.
 While they might be invited by a particular brand, they will be coming to the show to see what others are offering.”